metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### Saved SQL questions

 Data sandboxing permissions don't apply to the results of SQL questions.
+Metabase doesn't know what tables are included in a SQL query, so SQL questions will always display results from the original (non-sandboxed) version of a table.

 Say that you have a data sandbox for the Accounts table that excludes the Email column.
 If someone makes a SQL question using the Accounts table and includes the Email column, **anyone with collection permissions to view that SQL question** will be able to: